A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: Variability studies

 Besides the fact that this choice reduces the dependence on the LAT bandpass integration and on possible photon-index fluctuations, this analysis produces results that are easier to interpret from a theoretical point of view.
 It is in fact well known that for synchrotron and synchrotron-self-Compton (SSC) radiation, the SED at a given frequency $\nu_0$, varies as the Doppler factor to the power of $3+\alpha_{\nu_0}$such that:

-where $\alpha$ is the photon index.
+where $\alpha$ is the spectral index defined by $F_\nu \propto \nu^{-\alpha}$).
 If the radiation is produced via external-inverse-Compton (EIC) on a target photon field that is boosted into the jet, the dependency becomes:

-Assuming that a variation in the Doppler factor is at the origin of the variability, MWL correlations naturally emerge because every band responds coherently to the same varying $\delta$.
-Assuming that the \gray\ emission is due to EIC, and all other bands are due to synchrotron or SSC, the correlation coefficient is thus predicted to be equal to $(3+\alpha_{band}) / (4+2\alpha_{LAT})$.
-Using average values of $\alpha_{LAT} = 2.2$, $\alpha_{X} = 1.5$, and $\alpha_{UVOT} = 2.9$, we thus expect a correlation between X-ray and LAT with an index of about 0.7, and between UVOT filters and LAT with an index of about 0.95.\\
+In the simplest one-zone interpretation, or more generally if the emitting regions responsible for the different bands share the same viewing-angle, variations of the Doppler factor are expected to produce correlated MWL variability.
+In this case, each band responds to the same underlying change in $\delta$, although with a different Doppler exponent depending on the radiative process and spectral slope.
+Assuming that the \gray\ emission is due to EIC, and all other bands are due to synchrotron or SSC, the correlation coefficient is thus predicted to be equal to $(3+\alpha_{band}) / (4+2\alpha_{LAT})$, or $(2+\Gamma_{band}) / (2+2\Gamma_{LAT})$ when expressed using the photon index $\Gamma$.
+Using range values of $\Gamma_{LAT} = (2,3)$, $\Gamma_{X} = (1,2)$, and $\Gamma_{optical} = (2.5, 3.2)$, we thus expect a correlation between X-ray and LAT with an index of ($0.4,0.7$) and between optical filters and LAT with an index of about ($0.6,0.9$).\\